ys1998x/hlsdk-portable-android-builds/README.md

 This repository contains APK builds for the following Half-Life based games:

-- **Opposing Force** - Play as Adrian Shephard in a action-packed expansion
+- **Opposing Force** - Play as Adrian Shephard in a action-packed expansion.
-- **Blue Shift** - Experience the story from a security Barney Calhoun's perspective
+- **Blue Shift** - Experience the story from Barney Calhoun's perspective.
-- **Field Intensity** - Play as Stefan Oldfield in a more action-packed expansion with featureful sdk
+- **Field Intensity** - Play as Stefan Oldfield in a more action-packed expansion with freeslave's featureful sdk.
-- **Delta Particles** - Play as Nick Farrell which is a scientist on Delta Labs.
-Based on Spirit Of Half-Life 1.2
+- **Delta Particles** - Play as Nick Farrell which is a scientist on Delta Labs, Based on Spirit Of Half-Life 1.2

 ## ✨ Features